addisonwurtz/soundseer/README.md

 songs in the repository to ensure that these commands will run out-of-the-box.

 ### Default:
-The only required parameter is an mp3 file:
+The only required parameter is a mp3 file:

 ```
 python bouncingbars.py Songs\Moby-Porcelain.mp3